 What is the declaration process?

 Typically, the federal government only comes in once a governor makes a formal request to the White House.
-These appeals are generally based on a preliminary damage assessment conducted by a team of local, state, and federal officials.
-Housed within the Department of Homeland Security, the Federal Emergency Management Agency (FEMA) is responsible for coordinating Washington’s response to disasters on U.S. soil.
+These appeals are generally based on a preliminary damage assessment [PDF] conducted by a team of local, state, and federal officials.
+The Federal Emergency Management Agency (FEMA), housed within the Department of Homeland Security, is responsible for coordinating Washington’s response to a disaster on U.S. soil.

 The president, upon deciding federal aid is warranted, triggers the government’s physical and financial response by issuing either a major disaster or emergency declaration.
-Alternatively, he can deny a request if he determines the jurisdiction could recover independently.
+Alternatively, the president can deny a request if they determine that the jurisdiction can recover independently.

 According to the Stafford Act [PDF], the principal law governing federal disaster response, “major disasters” are defined as both natural and man-made events, including “any hurricane, tornado, storm, high water, wind-driven water, tidal wave, tsunami, earthquake, volcanic eruption, landslide, mudslide, snowstorm, or drought.”
-Additionally, severe fires, floods, and explosions may warrant a designation.
+Additionally, severe fires, floods, and explosions can warrant a designation.
 This category does not generally include disease outbreaks.
-However, following the pandemic of a new coronavirus disease in 2020, President Donald J. Trump declared simultaneous major disasters in all fifty states, an unprecedented move some experts viewed as a distortion of the Stafford Act.
+However, following the outbreak of the COVID-19 pandemic in 2020, President Donald Trump declared simultaneous major disasters in all fifty states and most U.S. territories, an unprecedented move some experts viewed as a distortion of the Stafford Act.
+Since taking office, President Joe Biden has issued dozens of major disaster declarations in response to crises in Alaska, Florida, Missouri, Puerto Rico, and other areas.

 An “emergency” is a broader classification for relief efforts, defined as any instance for which the president determines that federal assistance is needed to help “save lives and to protect property and public health and safety, or to lessen or avert the threat of a catastrophe.”
 Emergency declarations initially unlock up to $5 million in FEMA aid, and the president must notify Congress if spending will exceed this amount.
-These declarations run the gamut and have included the Flint, Michigan, water crisis and the Boston Marathon bombing.
+These declarations run the gamut and have included the 2013 Boston Marathon bombing and the ongoing water crises in Flint, Michigan, and Jackson, Mississippi.

 Emergency declarations are often made in advance of a looming disaster to facilitate evacuations and other protective measures.
 For example, President Barack Obama issued emergency declarations for nine states and the District of Columbia days before Hurricane Sandy struck the East Coast in 2011; seven of these were reclassified as major disasters after the storm made landfall.
-Presidents can also declare national emergencies, a step Trump took in response to the coronavirus pandemic.
+In September 2022, Biden approved federal emergency aid to supplement state, tribal, and local response efforts days before Hurricane Ian hit Florida as a Category 4 storm.
+Presidents can also declare national emergencies, a step Trump took in response to the COVID-19 pandemic.

 Does the federal government ever take over response efforts?